BhanusreeGarapati/Cloud-Based-Task-Management/README.md

 # Cloud-Based-Task-Management

 This is a task management application built using cloud technologies.
-Currently in progress.
+This project is currently under development.
+Stay tuned for updates!